 A Letter from the Director of Graduate Studies

 Thank you for your interest in our PhD program.
 (Please note: UVa does not offer a terminal M.A. degree in economics.
-You may refer to the AEA's list of U.S. programs in economics if you are seeking a master's degree program.)
+Please refer to the AEA's list of U.S. programs in economics if you are seeking a master's degree.)

 The Economics Department is one of over 30 programs within the Graduate School of Arts and Sciences.
 The Ph.D. program in Economics provides training for careers in both teaching and research by emphasizing theory, quantitative methods, and early involvement in research.

 The success of the program is reflected in our graduates' job placements, which include highly ranked universities, such as Chicago, Columbia, UCLA, Cornell, Penn State, as well as excellent undergraduate institutions, such as Carleton and Brandeis.
 In a recent survey, UVA ranked fourteenth among graduate programs in academic placement.
 Many students also find summer or permanent employment in the nearby Washington area, e.g., at the International Monetary Fund, the World Bank, the Federal Reserve Board of Governors, and the Congressional Budget Office.

-About eighteen to twenty people enter our graduate program each year.
+About twenty students enter our program each year.
 At any given time there are approximately 80-90 students in residence.
 Classes are small and students are able to work closely with faculty.
 Graduate students are provided with two computer labs, both equipped with up-to-date PCs and a wide selection of software.

 In addition to taking the core courses in microeconomics, macroeconomics, and econometrics, doctoral students choose two fields of specialization from: Industrial Organization, International Economics, Macroeconomics, Public Economics, Econometrics, Theory, and Labor.
 Virtually all graded courses can be completed by the end of the second year, so that students can begin dissertation research at an early stage (in the summer after the second year).